dot27/temporal-tessellation/README.md

 Getting the data:
 https://sites.google.com/site/describingmovies/lsmdc-2016/download

-This method has won the challenge (Large Scale Movie Description and Understanding Challenge at ECCV 2016).
+This method has won the Large Scale Movie Description and Understanding Challenge at ECCV 2016.

 ## Preparing the data